benbalter/benbalter.github.com/_posts/2014-10-08-open-source-licensing-for-government-attorneys.md

 A central tenet of open source software is contributing downstream improvements to the upstream open source project.
 Agency-created code should be no exception.
 While there may be a business decision to prohibit government employees from contributing to community projects on government time, nothing should prohibit them legally.

-Whether a contribution to the community-maintained project directly (e.g., contributing to WordPress or Drupal), or a derivative work (a plugin, theme, or module), agency contributions should be licensed under the terms of the parent project, using the project's standard workflow and distribution channels.
+Whether a contribution to the community-maintained project directly (for example, contributing to WordPress or Drupal), or a derivative work (a plugin, theme, or module), agency contributions should be licensed under the terms of the parent project, using the project's standard workflow and distribution channels.

 One thing to watch out for are contributor license agreements (CLAss) which may proscribe an explicit copyright grant (as opposed to a license), or the granting of additional rights beyond the copyright license, which may conflict with the contributor's obligations as a government employee.